|

 Yes (incl.
 LACP - New)

-XenServer 6.1 added the following functionality, maintained with XenServer 6.5:
+XenServer 6.1 added the following functionality, maintained with XenServer 6.5 and later:

 - Link Aggregation Control Protocol (LACP) support: enables the use of industry-standard network bonding features to provide fault-tolerance and load balancing of network traffic.